-For significant changes, it is a good idea to discuss the proposal with the Fleet team in an Issue or in #fleet on osquery Slack before commencing development.
-This helps ensure that your PR will be merged.
+For significant changes, it is good to discuss the proposal with the Fleet team in an Issue or in #fleet on osquery Slack before commencing development.
+This helps make sure that your PR will be merged.

 Please keep in mind that any code merged to the Fleet repository becomes the responsibility of the Fleet team to maintain.
-Because of this, we are careful to ensure any contributions fit Fleet's vision, are well-tested, and high quality.
-We will work with contributors to ensure the appropriate standards are met.
+Because of this, we are careful to make sure any contributions fit Fleet's vision, are well-tested, and are of high quality.
+We will work with contributors to make sure we meet the appropriate standards.

 Each developer (internal or external) creates a fork of the Fleet repository, committing changes to a branch within their fork.
-Changes are submitted by PR to be merged into Fleet.
+Developers submit changes by PR to be merged into Fleet.

 GitHub Actions automatically runs testers and linters on each PR.
-Please ensure that these checks pass.
-Checks can be run locally as described in 02-Testing.md.
+Please make sure that these checks pass.
+Checks can be run locally as described in Testing.md.

-For features that are still in-progress, the Pull Request can be marked as a "Draft".
+Mark the Pull Request as a "Draft" for the features still in progress.
 This helps make it clear which PRs are ready for review and merge.

-Internal contributors and reviewers are asked to apply the appropriate Labels for PRs.
+We ask internal contributors and reviewers to apply the appropriate Labels for PRs.
 This helps with project management.

-As projects moves forward and bug fixes and features are added, we want to make sure to track changes in a readable, and easy to find, way (besides from git).
+As projects move forward and bug fixes and features are added, we want to make sure to track changes in a readable and easy-to-find, way (besides git).
 For that, we've got the CHANGELOG.md file.